-University of Oklahoma College of Law

-University of Oklahoma College of Law Digital Commons

-American Indian and Alaskan Native Documents in the Congressional Serial Set: 1817-1899

-1-16-1849

-Heirs of Semoice.

-Follow this and additional works at: https://digitalcommons.law.ou.edu/indianserialset

-Part of the Indigenous, Indian, and Aboriginal Law Commons Recommended Citation H.R.
-Rep. No. 28, 30th Cong., 2nd Sess.
-(1849) This House Report is brought to you for free and open access by University of Oklahoma College of Law Digital Commons.
-It has been accepted for inclusion in American Indian and Alaskan Native Documents in the Congressional Serial Set: 1817-1899 by an authorized administrator of University of Oklahoma College of Law $\label{lem:decomposition} \mbox{Digital Commons.
-For more information, please contact Law-LibraryDigitalCommons@ou.edu.} \\$ Report No. 28.

-[To accompany bill H. R. No. 719.]
-HOUSE OF REPRESENTATIVES.
+University of Oklahoma College of Law University of Oklahoma College of Law Digital Commons American Indian and Alaskan Native Documents in the Congressional Serial Set: 1817-1899 1-29-1852 Heirs of Semoice.
+(To accompany bill H. R. no. 152) Follow this and additional works at: https://digitalcommons.law.ou.edu/indianserialset Recommended Citation H.R.
+Rep. No. 57, 32nd Cong., 1st Sess.
+(1852) This House Report is brought to you for free and open access by University of Oklahoma College of Law Digital Commons.
+It has been accepted for inclusion in American Indian and Alaskan Native Documents in the Congressional Serial Set: 1817-1899 by an authorized administrator of University of Oklahoma College of Law Digital Commons.
+For more information, please contact Law-LibraryDigitalCommons@ou.edu.
+August, 1814, it is ellipticted that the chiefs and warrives while had been H. OF REPShand for regulary remote a HEIRSIOF SEMOICE.
+[To accompany bill H. R. No. 153.]
+JANUARY 29, 1852.